Random entanglement percolation on realistic quantum networks: Conclusions

 \section{Conclusions}

 Random entanglement percolation studied in \cite{2026romancino} is a natural framework for achieving entanglement distribution in heterogeneous networks.
-In this setting, the random classical entanglement percolation depends only on the average SCP, whereas random quantum entanglement percolation can depend on the full edge distribution through the $q$-swap protocol.

-In this work, we identified polarization-dependent loss as a concrete physical mechanism generating random edge entanglement in photonic networks.
-Starting from a polarization-entangled Bell pair affected by PDL, we derived the corresponding map from the PDL magnitude to the edge SCP, and therefore the induced SCP distribution associated with an arbitrary PDL law.
-We illustrated this construction for representative PDL models and reported the resulting average SCPs, which are the quantities relevant for RCEP.
-In the weak-PDL regime, the average SCP admits a simple expansion in terms of the mean PDL, providing a convenient estimate of the RCEP operating point in photonic networks.
+The RCEP threshold depends only on the average SCP, while RQEP is sensitive to the whole distribution due to the $q$-swap protocol.
+Here we have shown that, in photonic quantum networks, polarization-dependent loss provides a natural source of random edge entanglement: the channel imbalance induces a direct map from PDL to SCP.
+As a consequence, any PDL distribution yields a corresponding distribution of SCPs.
+We obtain an approximation to the RCEP threshold in the weak-PDL regime.